 implement them after approval.

-the state of environmental quality of provincial boundary water bodies within their respective river basin areas, and report the
+Article 18 The working organs for water resource protection of major river basins designated by the state shall be responsible for monitoringthe state of environmental quality of provincial boundary water bodies within their respective river basin areas, and report the

 monitoring results in time to the environmental protection department and the water conservancy administration department of the